 The aim is a stronger chin that is proportionate with the rest of your face so that the outcome is natural-looking.
 The goal is to provide an appropriate balance with the nose and a pleasing contour to the neck line.

 The surgery is performed either under a local anesthetic and sedation or under general anesthesia.
 The procedure only involves one small incision hidden in the natural skin crease below and behind the chin.
 The incision lines will fade over time.
 Dr. Rodwell prefers not to place chin implants using an incision inside the mouth because of the higher risk of infection and the difficulty in getting the implant in exactly the right spot to provide you with the results needed.

 You can go home the same day as long as someone is available to drive you home.

 What to Expect After Chin Implant Surgery

-The chin must be taped after your surgery to minimize swelling for 4-5 days.
+Tape is placed over the chin after your surgery to minimize swelling during the first week.
 Dr. Rodwell will provide you with full post-op instructions.
-Most people choose to take a week or two off from work.
+Most people choose to take at least 1 week off from work or school.

 Internal stitches will dissolve, while any non-dissolvable stitches will be removed when you see Dr. Rodwell for a follow-up appointment 5-7 days after your procedure.

 There will be some soreness as well as bruising and swelling, but these are typically less than most people anticipate.
 You can take pain medication and apply cold packs to reduce discomfort.
 Keeping your head elevated will also decrease swelling.
 When all inflammation has subsided, you will see the final result of your chin implant surgery.

 If you are considering chin implant surgery in Charleston, contact Dr. Rodwell today to discuss your candidacy.